LudovicDubois/SmartTests/doc/Cases/readme.md

 }
 ```

-> Note that, as for previous overload, a compile time error will occur if the parameter or the paraneter type of the lambda do not match a real parameter name and type of your tested member.
+> Note that, as for previous overload, a compile time error will occur if the parameter or the parameter type of the lambda do not match a real parameter name and type of your tested member.

 The principal interest of this notation is that you can have cases specific to sub-properties (or sub-fields) of your parameter.